intercom/intercom-wordpress/readme.md

 If a `$current_user` is present, we use their email as an identifier in the widget.

 Otherwise the widget operates in [Acquire mode](https://www.intercom.io/live-chat) (if available).
-This allows you to chat to anonymous users.
+This allows you to talk with anonymous visitors on your Wordpress site.

 # Contributing